vechain/vechain-sdk-js/README.md

    - `./packages/network`: Embark on a journey through the network module, your gateway to all things related to blockchain interaction and transaction dissemination.
 Here, the vechain SDK connects you seamlessly to the VechainThor blockchain.
    - `./packages/errors`: Delve into the world of error handling with the errors package.
 This module is dedicated to managing and customizing errors within the SDK, ensuring your development experience remains resilient and smooth.
    - `./packages/provider`: Get the maximum of EVM development stack with provider package.
 This module is dedicated to managing the compatibility with ethers and EVM world.
+   - `./packages/wallet`: Secure your assets and manage transactions with ease using the wallet package.
+This module provides functionality for creating and managing vechain wallets, as well as signing and broadcasting transactions securely on the VechainThor blockchain.

 Explore, experiment, and let the vechain SDK empower your blockchain adventures!

 ## SDK Development

 ### Prerequisites

 > **Note** <br />
 > Docker is required for setting up a local thor-solo node for integration testing.
  - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)